 Mediation sessions are private.
-An alleged victim of domestic or family violence may have in attendance at mediation a supportive person of his or her choice.
-In all other cases, persons other than the parties and their representative may attend mediation sessions only with the permission of the parties and with the consent of the mediator.
+An alleged victim of domestic or family violence may have in attendance at mediations a supporting person of his or her choice.
+In all other cases, persons other than the parties and their representatives may attend mediation sessions only with the permission of the parties and with the consent of the mediator.
+[Adopted effective August 1, 1992.
+Amended effective June 26, 2002.]

-The second sentence has been added to comply with §6-6-20 (f)(3), Ala Code 1975.
+The second sentence has been added to comply with §6-6-20(f)(3), Ala Code 1975.
 This permits a person who is the alleged victim of abuse to bring a person, in addition to the party's attorney, with him or her to the mediation, irrespective of whether the accompanying person is an attorney, without receiving permission from the mediator or other party.
 The changes to the last sentence simplified the language of the original Rule in an attempt to make clear who could attend and under what circumstances.